Man7398/bookmyshowbakend/README.md

-# Hi, I'm Swati Chaudhary! 👋
+# Hi, I'm Manvendra Singh!👋

 I am Full stack Intern at Almabetter and this is my second project, on Book My Show
 # Book MyShow